nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

-#### UC3 - Adding or Modifying information about a contact
+#### UC3 - Add or modify information about a project

 **MSS**

-1. User requests to edit information about a contact.
+1. User requests to edit information about a project.
 2. CoLAB updates entry with new information.

    Use case ends.